Pwd9000-ML/blog-devto/posts/2021-GitHub-Automate-VM-Password-Rotation-Part1/GitHub-Automate-VM-Password-Rotation-Part1.md

 ![results](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2021-GitHub-Automate-VM-Password-Rotation-Part1/assets/results.png)

-As you can see I have 3 VMs defined in my key vault `pwd9000vm01` was powered on and so it's password was rotated. `pwd9000vm02` was found, but was deallocated so was skipped. `pwd9000vm03` is a VM which no longer exists in my subscription so I can safely remove the server key from my key vault.
+As you can see I have 3 VMs defined in my key vault `pwd9000vm01` was powered on and so it's password was rotated. `pwd9000vm02` was found, but was de-allocated so was skipped. `pwd9000vm03` is a VM which no longer exists in my subscription so I can safely remove the server key from my key vault.

 Now lets see if I can log into my server which have had its password rotated: